adolfont/caes005-introduction-to-functional-programming/README.md

 This is a course offered by the Graduate Program in Applied Computing (PPGCA) of the Federal University of Technology - Parana (UTFPR), originally intended for graduate students.

+## 2023 offering

+This course will probably happen between October 5th and December 20th, following [Phase 3 UTFPR 2023 Calendar](http://www.utfpr.edu.br/documentos/pesquisa-e-pos-graduacao/proppg/stricto-sensu/calendarios-2023/calendario_stricto_sensu_quadrimestrais_2023.pdf/view).

+If the course is remote, I will want that all students be with their cameras open.

 ## Instructor